pbusby/portfolio/blog/subscribe.md

 permalink: /subscribe/
 ---

-Share your deets if you'd like to receive an email notification whenever there is a new post:
+Share your deets if you'd like to receive an email notification for new posts:

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-10_7.css" rel="stylesheet" type="text/css">